airbytehq/airbyte/docs/integrations/destinations/google-sheets.md

 #### Future improvements:
 - Handle multiple spreadsheets to split big amount of data into parts, once the main spreadsheet is full and cannot be extended more, due to [limitations](#limitations).
-- Support of Airbyte OSS version with Service Account, currently the Airbyte Cloud supported only.

 ## Changelog